jcolag/entropy-arbitrage-code/README.md

 # entropy-arbitrage-code

-This is a repository for the Jekyll side of the posts found in [entropy-arbitrage](https://github.com/jcolag/entropy-arbitrage).
+This repository holds the Jekyll side of the posts found in [entropy-arbitrage](https://github.com/jcolag/entropy-arbitrage).

-For reference, this is mostly for transparency and I don't recommend using this directly *at all*, since it's deliberately built around my website's design.
-The `about.md` and header/footer also refer rather directly to me, of course, in addition to configuration and the like.
+For reference, this mostly exists for transparency, and I don't recommend using this directly *at all*, since I deliberately built it around my website's design.
+The `about.md` and header/footer also refer rather directly to me, as a superficial inspection shows, in addition to configuration and the like.

 ## Assets

-Because it's a lot, I've opted not to include the `assets` folder---which includes not just the images used in the blog, originals linked to in the posts---but also fonts, JavaScript, and CSS bits.
-Here's the layout, minus images:
+Because it contains a lot, I've opted not to include the `assets` folder---which includes not only the images used in the blog, originals linked to in the posts---but also fonts, JavaScript, and CSS bits.
+You can see the layout here, minus images:

 ```
 ├── Exo2-Light.ttf